MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 What is *delta*?
 Delta is the difference in time taken between rendering frames.
 The target FPS (Frames Per Second) is 60, which makes everything feel silky smooth, an optimal fixed delta time would be `1 second / 60 frames = 0.01666666666`.
 For simplicity we will be using this value.
 However, in practice for more complex scenes we would calculate a more accurate delta.

 > [action]
-> Add the following code after the declaration of the `sinceTouch` property.
+> In `GameScene.swift`, add the following code after the declaration of the `sinceTouch` property.
 >
 ```
 let fixedDelta: CFTimeInterval = 1.0 / 60.0 /* 60 FPS */